Stuart Hogg

+In November 2024, Hogg pleaded guilty to domestic abuse of his estranged wife over five years.

 Early life and education

-Hogg comes from the Scottish Borders.
-His father, John, played rugby at full-back for Hawick and refereed.
-His brother, Graham Hogg played for Scotland in the IRB Sevens World Series and at under-18, under-19 and under-20.
-Hogg is a distant relative of George Best.
+Hogg comes from Hawick in the Scottish Borders.
+His father John played rugby at full-back for Hawick and refereed.
+His brother Graham Hogg played for Scotland in the IRB Sevens World Series and at under-18, under-19 and under-20.
+Hogg is a distant relative of football player George Best.

 Hogg was a pupil at Trinity Primary School and Hawick High School.

 Rugby Union career

 Amateur career

-Hogg played at Hawick Wanderers, Hawick and Heriot's.
+Hogg played for Hawick Wanderers, Hawick and Heriot's.

 Hogg was drafted to Stirling County in the Scottish Premiership for the 2008–09 season.

-Hogg was linked to Glasgow Warriors for 18 months as part of the Elite Development Programme run by Scottish Rugby and signed his first professional contract at the end of 2011.
+Hogg was linked to Glasgow Warriors for 18 months as part of the Elite Development Programme run by Scottish Rugby, and signed his first professional contract at the end of 2011.

 Professional career

 Hogg first came to prominence when he was named Player of the Year with Scotland under-17s.
 He later captained Scotland under-18 against Wales having been named man-of-the-match against France in 2010.